 Texas sports betting could be on the horizon for sports fans.
 Texas is a state whose culture is at odds with its gambling laws.
-Texans as a rule prioritize personal freedom and individual responsibility, but most forms of gambling are flatly illegal right now.
-Many of Texas’s legislators and lawmakers are additionally opposed to expanding the legal gambling industry.
+Texans, as a rule, prioritize personal freedom and individual responsibility, but most forms of gambling are flatly illegal right now.
+Many of Texas’s legislators and lawmakers are additionally opposed to expanding the legal gambling industry, although there is at least one in favor.
+Texas Gubernatorial candidate, Beto O’Rourke, recently expressed interest in legalizing sports betting in Texas.

 Still, there’s lots of talk about legalizing sports betting sometime in the near future.
-While it’s unlikely that sports betting will launch in 2021, there is hope that a pair of sports betting bills – titled HB 1275 and House Joint Resolution 61 – will be discussed this year, paving the way for legalized sports betting sometime in 2022 at the earliest.
+In fact, there is hope that a pair of sports betting bills – titled House Bill 1275 and House Joint Resolution 61 – will be discussed this year, paving the way for legalized sports betting sometime in 2023 at the earliest.

 When that occurs, the Lone Star State will likely receive a ton of applications for sports betting licensure from established operators in the country.
 With that in mind, let’s take a look at the current online sports betting situation in Texas so you’re prepared when the industry eventually launches.

 At the time of this writing, the online betting industry in Texas is pretty bare-bones.
-You won’t be able to place any online sports bets, play any online casino games aside from those on sweepstakes sites, or play online poker except for sweepstakes platforms like Global Poker.
+You won’t be able to place any online sports bets, play any online casino games aside from those on social/sweepstakes sites, or play online poker except for social/sweepstakes platforms like Global Poker.

 Due to this, it’s a good idea to understand how online betting will work in Texas if and when it finally launches.